hildogjr/easyinverter/README.md

 You may use this text:
 "The authors are grateful to the easyInverter's work team by the hardware project, avaliable at <<https://github.com/hildogjr/easyInverter>>"

+The original schematic and PCB file are in Altium 14, the GEBERs and PDF are provided.

 ---

 ## Early bird members